tillsteinbach/CarConnectivity-plugin-abrp/doc/Config.md

                         "H34FLJ9NS8SF095654": "66225132f4-8afeea-1323e-b51f-1e53455dfe31", // Second car
                     },
-                    "interval": 30, // Interval to send data to ABRP (this should be reasonably low to not stress the server) }
+                    "interval": 30, // Interval to send data to ABRP (this should be reasonably low to not stress the server) "hide_location": true, // If true the location of the car is not sent to ABRP for privacy reasons "overwrite_location": { // If set the defined location is transmitted instead of the actual cars location "lat": 52.43256925243544,
+                        "lon": 10.798174966951391
+                    }
+                }
             }
         ]